Association Office Professionals

 Professional Standards Program Background:

 Since the Professional Standards Program is a series of graduated steps and entry can be at any level, AOP members cannot file for skipped certificates and receive salary increases.
 However, the national office will allow you to file for the skipped certificates if all requirements have been met, but no monetary increments will be awarded by the university.
-All other requirements as stated on page 10 of the March 1994 PSP brochure are to be met as specified.
+All other requirements as stated on page 7 of the February 2019 PSP handbook are to be met as specified.

 In addition to the requirements found in the PSP brochure of the National Association of Educational Office Professionals relative to eligibility for certification, the USM AOP PSP Advisory Committee has set the following stipulations: